arun-lal/ocr-system/README.md

 ---

-## About OCR Wonder
+## About OCR App

-OCR Wonder is a user-friendly OCR (Optical Character Recognition) application built on the Streamlit platform.
+OCR App is a user-friendly OCR (Optical Character Recognition) application built on the Streamlit platform.
 It empowers you to effortlessly extract text from a variety of sources, including images and PDF documents.

 **Key highlights:**